 During the course of your family court case, there may be many points at which a judge issues a ruling that you may not like.
+You may not be happy with the family court decision.

 - Your ex got awarded sole custody of your children pending the trial, whereas you wanted custody to be joint.
 You want to appeal that outcome because you want to remain involved in the lives of your children.